Are You Always Following at a Safe Distance on the Road?

 Dealing with a tailgater can be infuriating.
 While it might be tempting to slam on the brakes, honk, or gesture to the driver to back off, resist the urge.
 Instead of indulging your anger or frustration, stay calm and collected, as doing so might be the difference between a safe and accident-free ride and a dangerous collision.
 Here’s some tips to deal with a tailgater effectively and safely:

-At the Law Offices of Pat Maloney, we focus on helping injured Texans.
+At Pat Maloney: Accident & Injury Attorney, we focus on helping injured Texans.
 We are known for providing personalized attention to our clients, and our degree of commitment that has led to numerous multi-million dollar verdicts and settlements.
 If you were seriously injured due to the negligence of a tailgating driver, we want to help.
 Call us or fill out our contact form to set up a free initial consultation with an experienced car accident lawyer in San Antonio today.